reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-03.md

    ![Lab overview.](../media/7-8.png)

 1. Select the new **Activity Log** button from the command bar.
 Review the actions you have taken during this exercise.
-Close the *Incident activity log* blade by selecting the **x** icon in the top right.
+Close the *Incident activity log* blade by selecting the **X** icon in the top right.

    ![Lab overview.](../media/7-9.png)